 What can be more fun if your downloaded app wants to celebrate your birthday?
 Nothing!
 The ultimate goal for all these messages to be funny and personal.

 If an app can remember your birthday or any other special day by awarding you a coupon. it will bring smile on your face.

 Also, by rewarding your app users when they hit a certain milestones will keep them engaged with the app.
 It is found out that players of smartphone games consider reward just as precious as a challenge.
 So game developers put rewards for players after completion of certain challenges.

 Try to maximize the impact of these systems by using flashy appealing in-app messages in order to enjoy seeing your app users keep coming back for more.

 3. Send in-app messages about announcements

-Businesses is all about timing now-a-days.
-If you can keep up with the times, you will see more engagement from your users.
+Businesses are all about timing nowadays.
+If you can keep up with the times, you will be increasing user engagement significantly.
 And more engagement means more exposure and hence more sales.

 One of the best ways to keep up with your users is to regularly send them updates, announcements, and various offers through in-app push notifications.

 These in-app notifications will let your users know about all the latest information and do not forget to use the tip #1 here.
 A visually promising announcement will be more effective than a text message only image.
 See the two images below and decide which one will get more clicks:

 Some of the common announcement types are: